Akshayanti/Lisca_Low_Resource/README.md

 files in `myDir` directory, saving the pickle as `myLanguageCode.pickle`:

 `python3 scripts/dump_pickle.py -id myDir --lang_code myLanguageCode`

+<b>Note:</b>

+- Running the following command will automatically download and pickle the latest available wiki dump for the given language with language code as `langCode`:

+    `sh scripts/download_complete_dump.sh langCode`

+- If you want to download a specific dump (for example, let's say from `20191201`), it can be done by running the following command:

+    `sh scripts/download_complete_dump.sh langCode 20191201`

 <h4>Using Pickle to Write Output</h4>